gurupratap-matharu/django-rest-booking-api/README.md

 Example

-Let's take a look at a quick example of using REST framework to build a simple model-backed API for accessing users and groups.
+Let's take a look at a quick example of using REST framework to build a simple model-backed API.

 Startup up a new project like so...
 ```python